Energy-minimizing Mappings of Complex Projective Spaces: Introduction

 \subsection{Outline and Notation:}

-In Section \ref{stable_harmonic_mappings}, we will prove a slight generalization of Theorem \ref{ohnita_theorem}, in Proposition \ref{cpn_pluriharmonic_prop}, as a consequence of a result we will establish for stable harmonic mappings of compact Hermitian symmetric spaces in Lemma \ref{symmetric_space_prop}.
-We will also review some background related to the energy functional and harmonic mappings.
-In Section \ref{lower_bounds} we will prove Theorems \ref{cpn_p_energy_thm} and \ref{rpn_p_energy_thm}, after reviewing the definition of the $p$-energy of a mapping.
-In Sections \ref{stable_harmonic_mappings} and \ref{lower_bounds} we will also establish several properties of pluriharmonic mappings of complex projective spaces.
-In Section \ref{infima} we will prove Theorem \ref{infimum}, and we will discuss some of the issues involved in finding the infimum of the energy in homotopy classes of mappings of real projective spaces.
-We will also establish upper and lower bounds for the infimum of the energy in homotopy classes of mappings from $(\R P^{3},g_{0})$ to Riemannian manifolds in Theorem \ref{rp3_inf_thm}.
-Throughout the paper, we will write $\sigma(k)$ for the volume of the unit sphere in $\R^{k+1}$.
-We will write $J$ for the complex structure of any complex manifold.
+In Section \ref{stable_harmonic_mappings} we review some facts about harmonic maps and discuss some properties of pluriharmonic maps of complex projective space.
+We also present a new proof of Theorem \ref{ohnita_theorem} and discuss its relationship to Ohnita's proof of this result in \cite{Oh1}, and to work of Burns, Burstall, de Bartolomeis and Rawnsley \cite{BBdBR1} and Lawson and Simons \cite{LS1}.
+In Section \ref{lower_bounds}, we prove Theorems \ref{cpn_p_energy_thm} and \ref{rpn_p_energy_thm} and establish more properties of pluriharmonic maps of complex projective space.
+In Section \ref{infima}, we prove Theorem \ref{infimum}.
+We also discuss some corollaries of our results about pluriharmonic maps and some issues involved in finding the infimal energy in a homotopy class of mappings of real projective space.
+Throughout, we write $\sigma(n)$ for the volume of the unit $n$-sphere, $J$ for the complex structure of any complex manifold, and $g_{0}$ for the canonical Riemannian metric on any compact rank-$1$ symmetric space---note that $(\C P^{N},g_{0})$ has volume $\frac{\pi^{N}}{N!}$ when normalized as in Theorem \ref{infimum}.
+We write $E_{2}(F)$ for the energy, and $E_{p}(F)$ for the $p$-energy, of any map $F$ between Riemannian manifolds.